supabase/stripe-sync-engine/README.md

 - Create a Postgres database on [supabase.com](https://supabase.com) (or another Postgres provider)
 - Update Stripe with all valid webhooks and get the webhook secret
 - `mv .env.sample .env` and then rename all the variables
+- run `dbmate up` to run all the database migrations

 **Develop**